⚠️ Safety First

 Stuck or Dragging Brake Caliper

-A brake caliper that is not releasing fully after braking keeps slight pressure on the disc, causing uneven heating and the vibration that results from it.
-It also causes the affected wheel to run hotter than the others — you can sometimes detect this by carefully (and safely) touching each wheel after a drive.
-An unusually hot wheel indicates a dragging caliper.
+A caliper that doesn't release fully keeps light pressure on the rotor, causing uneven heating and vibration.
+The affected wheel will also run hotter than the others—you can sometimes detect this by carefully comparing wheel temperatures after a drive (be careful not to burn yourself).

-Additional symptoms include pulling to one side under braking, a burning smell after driving, and progressive vibration that gets worse over a journey rather than staying constant.
+Other clues: the car pulls to one side when braking, a burning smell after driving, and vibration that gets worse the longer you drive.

 Section 5: Driveline and Drivetrain Issues